deepchecks/deepchecks/docs/source/user-guide/vision/classification_tutorial.rst

     import deepchecks
     import matplotlib.pyplot as plt
     import numpy as np
+    import albumentations as A
+    from albumentations.pytorch import ToTensorV2
+    from torchvision.datasets import ImageFolder
+    import PIL.Image
+    import cv2
 Load Data
 ~~~~~~~~~
 We will use torchvision and torch.utils.data packages for loading the data.